michael105/michael105/README.md

 ▒▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▒

 -->
-Seems to me, my other life has been ended.<br>
-Should possibly stop using a pseudonym, doesn't matter anymore.<br>
-Fxxxx idiots

 <br>
 <code>I have not seen a cow,</code>
 <br><code>but only a part which tells me a cow is there;</code> <br> <code>for all the cows I ever saw had hoofs...</code><br>